 In this article, we take a look at the types and their symptoms, as well as how a doctor would diagnose and treat vaginal cancer.

 Early stage vaginal cancer and precancerous lesions do not tend to cause noticeable symptoms.
 Very often, they will only become apparent during a routine exam.

 Later stage vaginal cancers are more likely to cause noticeable symptoms.

-One of the most common symptoms is abnormal vaginal bleeding after sexual intercourse; it is often one of the first symptoms to be noticed.
-Vaginal bleeding in women after menopause is abnormal and should always be evaluated.
+One of the most common symptoms of vaginal cancer is abnormal vaginal bleeding after sexual intercourse.
+It is regularly one of the first symptoms that people notice.

 - abnormal vaginal discharge